Armstrong, Davis help Virginia rally past winless Duke 38-20

 THE TAKEAWAY

-Duke: Quarterback Chase Brice had a rough day, throwing four interceptions, but made a few clutch plays despite often heavy pressure.
+Duke: Brice had a rough day, throwing four interceptions, but made a few clutch plays despite often heavy pressure.
 He connected with Jalon Calhoun for 34 yards on a third-and-10 play from his own 16 on a drive that led to a field goal, and hit Darrell Harding Jr. for 31 yards on a third-and-9 play on a drive that ended with one of his picks.
 He finished 16 for 36 for 246 yards with two touchdowns.
+The Cavaliers finished with five sacks.

-Virginia: Davis, who is 6-foot-7, made quite an impression, finishing with four catches for 101 yards, and his best catch was overturned.
+Virginia: Davis, who is 6-foot-7, finished with four catches for 101 yards, and his best catch was overturned.
 On the play, he caught a 27-yard pass over a defender, juggling the ball before cradling it as he hit the ground, but officials overruled the catch.

 UP NEXT